janis-commerce/sls-api-upload/README.md

 ## Usage SlsApiRelation Module

-Build you api for relationate file uploaded with some register.
+Build your API to relate an uploaded file with some record.
+This module validate data automatically.
+For implement this api is required use `async process()`.

 ```js
 'use strict';